sib-swiss/sparql-llm/README.md

 ### SPARQL endpoint schema loader

-Generate a human-readable schema using the ShEx format to describe all classes of a SPARQL endpoint based on its [VoID description](https://www.w3.org/TR/void/) present in your endpoint.
-Ideally the endpoint should also contain the ontology describing the class, so the `rdfs:label` and `rdfs:comment` of the class can be used to generate embeddings and improve semantic matching.
+Generate a human-readable schema using the ShEx format to describe all classes of a SPARQL endpoint based on the [VoID description](https://www.w3.org/TR/void/) present in the endpoint.
+Ideally the endpoint should also contain the ontology describing the class, so the `rdfs:label` and `rdfs:comment` of the classes can be used to generate embeddings and improve semantic matching.

+> [!TIP]
+>
-Checkout the **[void-generator](https://github.com/JervenBolleman/void-generator)** project to automatically generate VoID description for your endpoint.
+> Checkout the **[void-generator](https://github.com/JervenBolleman/void-generator)** project to automatically generate VoID description for your endpoint.

 ```python
 from sparql_llm import SparqlVoidShapesLoader